 Sometimes we aren’t aware of our negative thought patterns and their influence on our emotions and behavior.

 Adopting mindfulness practices like meditation and journaling can help you become aware of your thoughts and feelings.
-With practice, you will be able to identify harmful thought patterns quickly so that you can address and replace them with ones that will better serve you.
+With practice, you’ll be able to identify harmful thought patterns quickly so that you can address and replace them with ones that better serve you.

-For instance, when a friend doesn’t respond to one of your texts, you may immediately start thinking negative thoughts like “I’m unlikeable, and they don’t like talking to me,” or “They must hate me.”
+For example, when a friend doesn’t respond to one of your texts, you might immediately start thinking negative thoughts like “I’m unlikable, and they don’t like talking to me,” or “They must hate me.”

-However, if you are able to catch yourself in these negative thought patterns, you will be able to pause and reframe these thoughts.
+However, if you’re able to catch yourself in these negative thought patterns, you’ll be able to pause and reframe these thoughts.
 Maybe your friend didn’t notice your text.
-Maybe they are busy working, and they will get to your text later.
+Or perhaps they’re busy working, and they’ll get to your text later.

-Shifting your thoughts from “they hate me,” to “they value my friendship and likely just forgot to text back,” will go a long way toward improving your self-esteem and your happiness.
+Shifting your thoughts from “they hate me” to “they value my friendship and likely just forgot to text back” will go a long way toward improving your happiness.

 Learning to recognize patterns of automatic negative thinking is the first step toward change.

-Mindfulness practices are beneficial because they help people recognize and work through their complicated emotions, allowing them to reframe negative thoughts into positive ones.
+Mindfulness practices are beneficial because they help people recognize and work through their complicated emotions.

 2. Embrace gratitude